rhomobile/rhomobile-docs/new_release_changes_docs.md

 This document describes how other documents need to change whenever a folder containing new RhoMobile docs is added to the RhoMobile docs repository.

 ## Top-Level Docs
-Changes required at the docs folder level or higher:
+Changes required at the docs-folder level or higher:

 ### version.rb
 The version.rb file (rhomobile-docs/version.rb) controls the upper portion of the version selector drop-down list at the top of all docs pages. **This file must be changed to reflect a new 'current' version and a new 'previous' version (the version immediately prior to the current one)**.